NLRadar/NLRadar/NLRadar/LLM_Evaluation/README.md

+# LLM_Evaluation

+**Project Files**:

+- This folder contains the following files:
+  - gpt.py: Script for interacting with GPT
+  - *.txt: Examples with chain-of-thought reasoning

-## Prompting Questions for Assessing NLS Usage Security
+### Prompting Questions for Assessing NLS Usage Security

 - **Inadvertent Exposure:**  Does the app unintentionally expose notification content by transmitting or storing it insecurely, thereby creating potential attack vectors?
 Consider:
   - Is the notification content transmitted or stored in plaintext rather than encrypted?